ClaudioLutz/JobSearchAI/Documentation.md

    - If the generated letter lacks specific job details, check if the job website structure has changed

 6. **Word Document Generation Issues**:
-   - Verify that python-docx is installed correctly
+   - Verify that python-docx and docxtpl are installed correctly
    - Check that the JSON file exists and is properly formatted
+   - Ensure the Word template file exists and contains the correct Jinja2-style variables
    - Look for error messages in the `word_template_generator.log` file
    - Ensure the output directory has write permissions